Economic history of Canada: The Great Depression

 Canada was hard hit by the Great Depression.
 When the American economy began to collapse in the late 1920s the close economic links and the central banking system meant that the malaise quickly spread across the border.
 The world demand fell for wheat, lumber and mining products; prices fell, profits plunged, and unemployment soared.

 In May 1930, US raised the tariff with the Smoot–Hawley Tariff Act.
 Canada retaliated by imposing new tariffs on 16 products that accounted altogether for around 30% of U.S. exports to Canada.
-Following Britain's lead, Canada then forged closer economic links with the British Empire via the British Empire Economic Conference of 1932.
+Following Britain's lead, Canada then forged closer economic links with the British Empire via the British Empire Economic Conference (Ottawa Conference) of 1932 by establishing a zone of limited tariffs within the Empire but high tariffs towards states outside of the Empire.
+According to a 2024 study, the impact of the agreement on Canada was limited, as Canada already had a highly protectionist trade policy.

 By 1933, 30% of the labour force was out of work, and one fifth of the population became dependent on government assistance.
 Wages fell as did prices; debts did not fall and they became more burdensome.
 Gross National Expenditure had declined 42% from the 1929 levels.
 In some areas, the decline was far worse.
 In the rural areas of the prairies two-thirds of the population were on relief.
 Population growth contracted markedly as immigration slowed, and birth rates fell as people postponed marriage and family life until they were more secure.
 Crime rates increased, and a new class of unemployed vagrants appeared.

 Canada remained in depression far longer than the United States, not passing 1929 levels until 1939, with the outbreak of the Second World War.
 There was no national recovery program similar to Franklin D. Roosevelt's New Deal.